 Each product group has its own audience.
 To keep it, you need to understand what exactly a certain product is loved for, what qualities need to be strengthened, and which experiments are put aside.
 It will help a business to become a brand.

 The target audience is determined by gender, age, social status, financial position, and location of potential clients.
 If you understand who will need your product here and now and who wants to buy it at what price, it will be easier to plan an advertising campaign and promote your product on the market.

 Real buyers may not always be relevant to the target audience that the brand claimed.
 Not only children are happy to eat Kinder; Johnson’s Baby products have become a favorite brand of many women and people with a sensitive skin – they are willing to buy delicate baby lotions and shampoos for themselves.

 3. Creating an idea and mission

 When buying things, appliances, and products, people prefer to receive certain emotions.
-That’s good when the emotional component is already included in the image of the brand: there is a legend, a set of sensations that are created with little noticeable details – odors, music, flowers, lines.
+That’s good when the emotional component is already included in the image of the independent brand: there is a legend, a set of sensations that are created with little noticeable details – odors, music, flowers, lines.
 The consumer needs not only a product but a hero, identified with him.